jcusnxj/80main/views/note/ubuntu-server/nginx-single-site.md

 - Make sure you use http in the address (not https) as your configuration supports unsecured connection only.
 ### Next steps
 - SSL and HTTPS
+- Build and deploy 11ty to your website